Care & Cleaning Instructions

 STORING LINENS

-It is preferable to store linens on a flat surface.
-If the shelves are wooden, line them with tissue paper.
-Some woods, such as cedar, contain oils that can damage linens.
+Store linens on a flat surface.
+If shelving is wooden, line it with tissue paper—some woods, like cedar, contain oils that may damage linens.

-Make certain that linens are not exposed to direct sunlight or moonlight to avoid color fading.
-Do not leave table linens on your table where they may be exposed to direct sunlight over an extended period of time.
+Avoid exposure to direct sunlight or moonlight to prevent fading.
+Do not leave table linens on the table where they may be exposed to prolonged sunlight.

 CARE OF DOWN PRODUCTS

-Duvets, pillows and featherbeds should be fluffed daily to maintain the loft and fullness of the down.
-If stained, duvets and pillows can be spot cleaned with a damp cloth and mild soap.
-If featherbeds or silk duvets become soiled, dry clean only.
+Duvets, pillows, and featherbeds should be fluffed daily to maintain their loft and fullness.
+Spot clean stains with a damp cloth and mild soap.
+Featherbeds or silk duvets should be dry cleaned only.